ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 Now create a new class, that derives from the {mod}`~virtual_rainforest.core.base_model.BaseModel`.
-To begin with, choose a class name for the model and define the following two class attributes.
+To begin with, choose a class name for the model and define the following four class attributes.

 The {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute
 : This is a string providing a shorter, lower case  name that is used to refer to this